Jake-makes/Jake-makes/README.md

 # 💫 About Me:
-I do networking, system management and programming
+I do networking, system management and programming.

 # 💻 Tech Stack: